March 25, 2019

 Upwork takes a percentage of the freelance writer's pay so make sure to factor this in when submitting bids.

-iWriter is a freelance website that makes finding potential clients easier for beginners.
+iWriter is one of the best freelancing sites that makes finding potential clients easier for beginners.
 To join, you'll need to fill out a form and complete two short 250-word writer prompts.
 Depending on your results, you'll be able to select from writing jobs and start gaining new clients.
 Most writers start our as Standard writers and work their way up.
 AS you increase your writing level and skills, you'll earn more money per project.

 BloggingPro features an online job site that helps businesses find freelance talent.
 Unlike FlexJobs, this job board does not have a screening process so you'll need to vet potential opportunities yourself to avoid scams.
 Businesses pay $30 for a 30-day job ad and freelancers can use the site to search and apply for positions for free.